Gang Green

 Gang Green is an American hardcore punk/crossover thrash band originally from Braintree, Massachusetts.
 Chris Doherty (guitar), Bill Manley (bass) and Mike Dean (drums) started the band in 1980 and broke up in 1983.
 Doherty reformed Gang Green the following year, and the band experienced numerous lineup changes until its dissolution for the second time in 1992.
 Doherty has been the band's only constant member and has kept Gang Green active from 2005 onwards.
 The band was influential in the formation of the East Coast hardcore scene, and went on to become one of the forerunners of crossover thrash and speed metal in the late 1980s.
+With AllMusic dubbing them "Far and away the biggest name to emerge from the Boston hardcore scene."

 History

 Formation and first hiatus (1980–1984)

 The first incarnation of the band in 1980 consisted of then-15-year-old Chris Doherty, Mike Dean, and Bill Manley, who contributed seven tracks to the This Is Boston, Not L.A. compilation in 1982, and one track to the follow-up Unsafe at Any Speed EP, also in 1982.
+Throughout that year the band played man shows in Massachusetts along with Washington, D.C., New York and New Jersey.
+Opening for bands such as S.S.
+Decontrol, Bad Brains and The Misfits.